-Reading Acquisition and Reading Failure Staff Contact: Prof Robert Solman CP30 S2 HPW4 Note: May not be offered in 1996
+Reading Acquisition and Reading Failure

+Staff Contact: Prof Robert Elliott CP30 S2 HPW4

 Reviews the research on reading acquisition and reading failure.
 The importance of phonological awareness and facility at phonologically segmenting, analysing and synthesising the speech stream, is detailed.
 This skill is crucially related to the ability to decode words by phonological recoding, it probably contributes to poor performance on short-term memory tasks, and, because reading comprehension relies on access to rapidly formed and maintained phonological codes in short-term memory, it results in poor comprehension.
 This skills-based theory of reading is compared and contrasted with other theories of reading acquisition and reading failure, and its implications for reading instruction are discussed.